PandaSekh/lepre/README.md

 import Reactions from 'lepre';
 ```
 This Component only requires an `emojis` prop to work. `emojis` is an array of [emoji objects](#emoji) which will be available to be selected.
-Optionally, it also accepts a `selected` prop, which is an array of emojis already selected.
+Optionally, it also accepts a `selected` prop, which is an array of emojis already selected, and `onUpdate`, a callback fired whenever the state is updated.

 ```jsx
   const MY_EMOJIS = [